luyadev/luya/docs/guide/install-structures.md

 ## Example project folder hierarchy

-This is how a standard LUYA kickstarter application hierarchy should look and where files, configs, modules and views should be located.
+This is how a standard LUYA kickstarter application hierarchy should look and where files, configs, modules and views should be located:

 ```
 .
-├── public_html
-│   ├── storage
-│   └── css
 ├── assets
+├── blockgroups
 ├── blocks
+├── configs
 ├── filters
-├── configs
+├── messages
 ├── migrations
+├── models
 ├── modules
 │   ├── <APP-MODULE>
 │   │   ├── assets